google/flutter-desktop-embedding/library/README.md

 #### Dependencies

-First you will need to install the relevant dependencies:
+First you will need to install the relevant library dependencies:
 *   GLFW3
 *   GTK 3
 *   jsoncpp